Seethakka

-Dansari Anasuya (born 9 July 1971), commonly known as Seethakka, is an Indian politician.
-She was elected to Andhra Pradesh Legislative Assembly in 2009 and Telangana Legislative Assembly in 2018 from Mulug assembly constituency.
+Dansari Anasuya (born 9 July 1971), commonly known as Seethakka, is an Indian politician currently serving as a cabinet minister for Panchayati Raj & Rural Development, Rural Water Supply, Women and Child Welfare in Government of Telangana.
+She represents Mulug assembly constituency in the Telangana legislative assembly.
+She won the 2009 Andhra Pradesh Legislative Assembly Election and Telangana Legislative Assembly elections in 2018 and 2023.
 She was appointed general secretary of All India Mahila Congress in June 2018 and in August 2019 became state in-charge of Chhattisgarh Mahila Congress.
+She is sometimes referred to as 'Iron Lady of Telangana'.